-I’ve been running into articles and images on Pinterest from places like Design Sponge and Apartment Therapy featuring older homes with tons of style and originality.
+I’ve been running into articles on Unclutterer and images on Pinterest from places like Design Sponge and Apartment Therapy featuring older homes with tons of style and originality.
 I started noticing that one of the reasons I was drawn to many of them is that they were maybe a little ugly, but still styled.
 Often in a very collected way, leaving you to think to yourself, “wait, why is this so cool?”
 And maybe homey and approachable too.
 Like real people lived there.
-But trendy, cultured people.
-With Chemex coffee makers and stunning earthenware collections.

 When we moved into our house, the kitchen cabinets were original oak with bronze exposed hinges straight from the late 80’s.
-(I hit the jackpot with bronze in this hizzie).
+(I hit the jackpot with bronze in this house).

-In probably about 2008 during a previous ownership, the home went into foreclosure and the bank came in and “renovated” *cough, cough*.
+In probably about 2008 during a previous ownership, the home went into foreclosure and the bank came in and “renovated”.
 You know, by doing things like slopping a bunch of pinky-tan paint everywhere (and I mean everywhere) and putting different flooring material in seemingly every room.
 The bank reno also included throwing black granite not only on the countertops…but all the way up the backsplash.
-Because if you want to sell a house, well, granite.

-Now you know I love me some black granite, but that kitchen was dark, yo.
+I have nothing against black granite, but that kitchen was cave-like!
 So when we had the home painted before moving in, I BEGGED my husband to let the painters spray a rather sloppy layer of white gloss paint on the cabinetry (they did…and right over the hinges too.)
 I DO NOT RECOMMEND THIS AS A BEST PRACTICE.
-However, it was a few hundred bucks added to the price of the bid and meant me not painting cabinets so I was elated.
-Still am.
+However, it was a few hundred bucks added to the price of the bid and meant me not painting cabinets so I was happy!

 What that left me with was an interesting, high-contrast combination of shiny charcoal granite, bright white cabinets and un-matching black and white appliances.
-After whining about taking down the backsplash and scheming about ways to get stainless appliances and subway tile in, I decided to be a grown-up and stop it already.
-A kitchen renovation was not in the cards for the foreseeable future.
-And to be honest, it sounded overwhelming.
-Heck, neither David or I really wanted to put in the time or money.
-Or worse, that painstaking decision-making process of “we’re spending a butt load of money on this so we better get this cabinet hinge right so we don’t regret it for all of eternity.”
-We did that with a pool last year and I think we have been properly traumatized in that regard.
+After whining about taking down the backsplash and scheming about ways to get stainless appliances and subway tile in, I decided to stop.
+A kitchen renovation was not in the cards.
 And plus, well, the appliances are functioning pretty fine except the dishwasher.

 So that is how I started pretending like I was a professional stylist working for a fancy magazine in San Francisco.
 (WWAPSWFAFMISFD?
 What would a professional styist working for a fancy magazine in San Francisco do?
 I just ask myself this whenever I get into a pickle of any kind.
 It really seems to work.)

 Then one day, my monochromatic-farmhouse-modern-antique-eighties kitchen was born.
-I don’t typically lean towards country or farmhouse, in fact…usually, blech.
-But I kept throwing in little things like Mason jars and wood utensils and it kept looking good.
+I kept throwing in little things like Mason jars and wood utensils and it kept looking good.
 I mixed in some modern and well, it worked.
 My favorite part is the open spice cabinet, which was a happy little accident.